mcale10/mcale10/README.md

 ## Hey, I'm Marko

-### I'm a Electrical engineer, and passionate about Web Development
+### I'm a Electrical engineer, and passionate about Electronics and Web Development

-- 🚀 I’m looking to collaborate with other developers

 ---
 <br>